ForomePlatform/anfisa/doc/dev/concepts/dtree_pg.rst

 Decision tree work page
 =======================

-:term:`Decision tree` page looks as very complex.
-However, essential part of its functionality has strong back-end support, so the Front End complexity is not so difficult as one can expect.
+:term:`Decision tree` page looks very complex.
+However, essential part of its functionality has strong back-end support, so the the Front End complexity is not so hard as one can expect.
+Essential portion of real difficulties in Front End application support focuses on the same issue as in other work pages: :doc:<status_report>.

-It provides the following functionality issues for work with with all :term:`datasets<dataset>`, :term:`xl-<xl-dataset>` and `ws-<ws-dataset>` ones
+The page provides the following functionality issues for work with with all :term:`datasets<dataset>`, :term:`xl-<xl-dataset>` and `ws-<ws-dataset>` ones